Eyiza/expense_tracker/backend/README.md

 2. You can also test your endpoints with [Postman](https://getpostman.com).
    - Import the postman collection `./backend/tests/expense_tracker.postman_collection.json`
    - Right-clicking the collection folder, navigate to the edit tab, then the variables section and update the host variable to your running server link.
-   - Run the collection individually or collectively.
+   - Run the collection individually.

 ## API Reference